 This post contains affiliate links.
 By clicking a link and making a purchase, you can help support my blog at no additional cost to you!
 For my full disclosure policy, click here.

 Here is shot of our toy storage up until about a month ago.
 I had just purchased the wall baskets, which is why they have tags on them!
-They were a seasonal Hobby Lobby find, but these baskets are very similar.
+They were a seasonal Hobby Lobby find, but these round bamboo baskets are similar.

 This layout was functional for a while.
 My one-year-old daughter Ladybug could grab toys easily!
 But the colorful plastic toys stressed me out, and the dining room felt messy.
 Additionally, the beige bins were too close in color to the shelves.
 I wanted a cleaner, simplified look.